mahamtaj29/modern_javascript_tasks/LibraryManager/README.md

-#Personal Library Management System
+# Personal Library Management System

-This JavaScript code implements a simple personal library management system.
-It includes functionality to add new books to the library, mark books as read, remove books, filter books by unread status and author, and check if a specific book exists in the library.
+This is a simple library management system implemented in JavaScript, allowing users to perform various operations on a collection of books.
+The system includes features such as adding new books, marking books as read, removing books, filtering books, finding books by author, and checking if a book exists in the library.

-#Usage
-Adding a New Book
+## Features

+The Library Management System in JavaScript provides a user-friendly interface for efficiently managing a personal library.
+With features like adding new books, marking books as read, removing books, filtering unread books, finding books by author, and checking book existence, it offers a comprehensive solution for organizing and tracking your reading collection.

+## Usage

+To use this library management system, you can simply copy and paste the provided code into your JavaScript environment.
+Make sure to customize the code based on your specific requirements.

+1. **Add New Book:** :**
-To add a new book to the library, use the addBook function.
-You can customize the newBook object with the title, author, and read status of the new book.
+   - To add a new book to the library, use the addBook function.
+Initialize a new book with the title, author, and read status, then call the addBook function.

-#Marking a Book as Read
+2. **Mark Book as Read:**
-To mark a book as read, specify the title of the book using the bookName variable and call the markAsRead function.
+   - You can mark a book as read by specifying its title using the markAsRead function.

-#Removing a Book
+3. **Remove Book:**
-To remove a book from the library, specify the title of the book using the bookToBeRemoved variable and call the removeBook function.
+   - Remove a book from the library by providing its title to the removeBook function.

-#Filtering Unread Books
+4. **Filter Unread Books:**
-To filter unread books from the library, call the listUnread function.
+   - Filter the library to show only unread books using the listUnread function.

-#Finding Books by Author
+5. **Find Books by Author:**
-To find books by a specific author, specify the author's name using the authorName variable and call the findBooksByAuthor function.
+   - Find books in the library by a specific author using the findBooksByAuthor function.

-#Checking if a Book Exists
+6. **Check if Book Exists:**
-To check if a book exists in the library, specify the title of the book using the searchTitle variable and call the bookExists function.
+   - Check if a book exists in the library by providing its title to the bookExists function.